isomerpages/moe-eunoiajc/_curriculum/Student Development/Sexuality Education.md

 <p><strong>Sexuality Education</strong>
 </p>
 <p>5.
 The focus for Sexuality Education at Pre-University is on respectful
 relationships.
-Specifically, the JC/CI package covers Interpersonal Relationships, with themes of Human Development, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.</p>
+Specifically, the JC/MI package covers themes of Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.</p>
-<p><strong>At Eunoia Junior College, the following lessons from the Growing Years Programme will be taught in&nbsp;<u>2026</u>:</strong>
+<p><strong>At Eunoia Junior College, the following Sexuality Education lessons will be taught in&nbsp;<u>2026</u>:</strong>
 </p>
 <h3><strong>JC1</strong></h3>
 <table style="minWidth: 100px">